adaptingadapting/Holberton-SpeedrunAllChecksPercent/918hash_tables/README.md

 task 3 i dont even remember, appraently i didnt do the reacme for it, anyways

 task 4 was okay, it was between very easy and interesting, im getting better and better at hash tables

+task 5 again i didnt do the readme, my bad on that

+task 6 i think what i did was pretty cool, i did a recursive one very similar to the free list (i actually named it the same) function from singly and doubly linked lists, very clean solution if i may say so myself